cosmo-ray/yirl/README.md

 * irc: #yirl on freenode
 * discord: https://discord.gg/8QrKTtV

+# Modules
+Modules are a very important part of yirl, a modules can be a set of functions, A widget that will implement some game mechanisme(like snake), or a full game (like game/vapz)

+Each modules have a start.json file that will serve as entre file, and will tell YIRL how to load every other files

 # how to start using yirl
 For now the easier way to use yirl is to come chat with us and ask for help